Resource Planning: From Definition to Resource Plan (2025)

 BENEFIT FROM A GRANULAR VIEW INTO YOUR TEAM MEMBER’S WORKLOAD WITH PRODUCTIVE

-With Productive’s robust capacity management features, you can keep a close eye on how people are doing.
-You can easily track their workload to ensure that nobody is being underworked or overworked.
 Furthermore, with robust scheduling that integrates with time off and vacation requests, you can optimize your project plans so that your team is never caught off-guard.
 By forecasting your utilization, you’ll gain a deep understanding of your capabilities for current and all future projects.

 Financial Resources

 Financial resources refer to the funds or capital used to support company operations.
 Financial resources can be internal if they are generated by the business, or external in the case of loans or credits.
-Financial resources are tightly linked to your human resources – this is why efficient management of people is the first step toward great financial health.
+Financial resources are tightly linked to your human resources – this is why efficient team management is the first step toward great financial health.

-Enterprise resource planning systems can help you by generating powerful insights about your business through budgeting, financial forecasting, and profitability reports.
+Enterprise resource planning systems can help you by generating powerful insights about your business through budgeting, accounting, financial forecasting, and profitability reports.

 PRODUCTIVE FACILITATES FINANCIAL HEALTH WITH BILLABLE HOURS INSIGHTS